ozten/sasl-browserid/docs/security_block_unknown_email.md

 In code, use ldap's whoami function and ensure that the DN does not contain `cn=browser-id`.

-If whoami is unavailable, good ACL and a ACL test suite are critical.
+If whoami is unavailable in your programming language, good ACL and a ACL test suite are critical.

 ### Testing Notes ###
 Make sure unknown email addresses fail when trying to search/add/modify/delete.

-Make sure multiple records with the email address cause an auth failure.
+Make a test case where multiple records with the verified email address cause an auth failure.
+Search based mapping should have one and only one match for a known email address.